 This was also the occasion to take out the warmest clothing possible, as the adventure was chilling:

 - Jeeps were driving with opened windows for ventilation;

 - Even in Indonesia, several hours of being on a mountain above the clouds at night can get freezing.

 Locals have made a business out of every tourist need.
-At the spot ow sunrise waiting one can get not only fried corn and fried bananas, but also it is possible to rent-a-jacket for several hours.
+At the spot of sunrise waiting one can get not only fried corn and fried bananas, but also it is possible to rent a jacket for several hours.

 This was the first time, when I got to try out night lapse function on my GoPro.
 I guess there is a lot of space for improvements, as the 3-way didn’t want to stay in place and images were quite blurry during the darker time.
 Well, need more practice or try the new GoPro Hero5.

 When the sun had risen above the horizon, our guide continued the tour with promises to show us the best place for taking photos.
 He even had his “spot”, where we all could get a picture leaning against a tree, facing the sun for the perfect light, with magnificent volcanoes in the background.

 Our group was transported by jeeps like these.
 It seemed quite old and characteristic to Indonesia.
 They have probably been driving tourists around before I was even born.

 Our next stop was also a volcano, but now close up – we had a chance to climb up and look into a crater.
 For half of the way, tourists can hire small horses for transportation.
 The people leading the horses were quite funny and talkative.

 The view from the Semeru volcano was fantastic.
 As there were no rice fields or tree-jungles in the near distance, it seemed like a surface of the moon.